Handling the anxiety and stress caused by changes at work

 Look after yourself

-Get plenty of sleep, eat healthy foods, use the Five Ways to Wellbeing as a reminder of what will help you (Give, Connect, Be Active, Keep Learning, Take Notice).
+Recognise that during this period you may find things difficult and take positive steps to take care of yourself.
+Get plenty of sleep, eat healthy foods, and use the Five Ways to Wellbeing as a reminder of what will help you (Give, Connect, Be Active, Keep Learning, Take Notice).

 Be kind to those around you

+It’s likely that others in your team are also affected by the changes and they will be handling the situation it in different ways.
 This may put strain on normal friendships, working relationships and team dynamics.
-You may be competing with colleagues for job opportunities and throughout the process some will be delighted and some will be disappointed.
+You may be competing with colleagues for job opportunities and throughout the process some people will be delighted and others will be disappointed.
+Make a special effort to be considerate to others however they are coping.

 Lick your wounds and be professional